 For the 30 GHz channels we used 4K total-power to track gain changes.
-The theory and explanation of the choice can be found in P02b.
+The theory and explanation of the choice can be found in #planck2013-p02b Planck-2013-V[4].

 The algorithm uses $V{load}$ mean values computed during differentiation and raw gains as they are after iterative calibration, performing a linear weighted fit between the two streams using as weight the dipole variance in single pointing periods.
 The fit is a single parameter fit, so the offsets are put to zero in this smoothing method.
 It uses the gsl libraries.